Uthagsvagen/openai_conversation_plus/docs/README.md

 - **`examples/`** - Example configurations and templates
 - **`custom_components/`** - The actual Home Assistant integration
 - **`.github/workflows/`** - CI/CD and validation workflows

+## Release

+When creating a release on github also update the hacs.json with the correct version mathing the tag in github.